-Example issues/ I. A body at rest in a system is capable of doing work if: example questions/ action in a system to supusion of doing from in tasks being completed A. the potential energy of the system is positive B. the potential energy of the system is negative C. it is free to move in such a way as to decrease its kinetic energy D. it is free to move in such a way as to decrease the potential energy of the system E. it is free to move in such a way as to increase the potential energy of the system II.
+Example issues/ I. A body at rest in a system is capable of doing work if: example questions/ tasks being completed The state of the s A. the potential energy of the system is positive The potential office of the operation B. the potential energy of the system is negative C. it is free to move in such a way as to decrease its kinetic energy O. It is not to move in such a way as to decrease its kinetic energy D. it is free to move in such a way as to decrease the potential energy of the system E. it is free to move in such a way as to increase the potential energy of the system L. It is nee to move in such a way as to increase the potential energy of the system II.
 Two wires made of diferent materials have the same uniform current density.
-They carry the same current only if: A. their lengths are the same B. their cross-sectional areas are the same C. both their lengths and cross-sectional areas are the same D. the potential diferences across them are the same E. the electric elds in them are the same III.
-In the formula F = qv × B : A. F must be perpendicular to ~v but not necessarily to ~B B.F must be perpendicular to ~B but not necessarily to ~v C. v must be perpendicular to ~B but not necessarily to ~F D. all three vectors must be mutually perpendicular E. F must be perpendicular to both ~v and ~B Work placement Not applicable
+They carry the 11.
+Two wifes made of diferent materials have the same uniform current density.
+They carry the same current only if: A. their lengths are the same A. their lengths are the same B. their cross-sectional areas are the same C. both their lengths and cross-sectional areas are the same o. both their lengths and stood sectional areas are the same D. the potential diferences across them are the same E. the electric elds in them are the same E. the disease state in them are the same III.
+In the formula F = qv × B : A. F must be perpendicular to ∼v but not necessarily to ∼B B.F must be perpendicular to ~B but not necessarily to ~v C. v must be perpendicular to ~B but not necessarily to ~F [ D. all three vectors must be mutually perpendicular E. F must be perpendicular to both ~v and ~B Work placement Not applicable piacomont